aammirmirzaPublishedExtensions/ADOLicenseManagementTask/ADOLicenseManagementTask/readme.md

 New feature for email notification added, along with refinement/correction to the existing repeated record entries within the csv logs.

+#### v1.178.1
+Fixed script failure error
+Fixed log file generation issue
+Fixed skip logic for the Admins and exceptional users

+Note: Some cases pipeline status fails (Manual error state), still will generate the csv log with details of failure user IDs.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)